 - Reduced utility cost.
 Perhaps the main reason why homeowners consider high-efficiency water heaters is the prospect of saving money.
 With increasing fuel rates, highly efficient consumer products are all the rage these days.

-- Faster heating time.
+- Faster healing time.
 Another advantage of having a highly-efficient water heater is the increased water heating rate.
-With a second heat exchanger in place, you are likely going to have hot water in less time that you would with a traditional hot water heater.
+With a second heat exchanger in place, you are likely going to have hot water in less time than you would with a traditional hot water heater.

-Are solar hot water heater systems worth the investment?
+Is a solar hot water heater system worth the investment?

 Some would argue that increasing the efficiency of a water heater will yield the desired results concerning savings and reducing environmental impact, but there is still a possibility of improving on this premise by using solar energy instead of traditional fuel sources.
 A solar water heater, just as the name suggests, replaces electricity or natural gas as the heating element.
 A solar water heater is either passive or active.